 Great editing is invisible, which means it often goes unnoticed.
-We pick the best editing of the year, and explain why it is crucial to flow, tone, and rhythm.
+We pick the best editing of 2017, and explain why it is crucial to flow, tone, and rhythm.
 Read the rest of our best of the year content here.

 The best editing is so good it’s invisible, which also means it often goes unnoticed.
 Muck up the edit, and a film’s rhythm and tone can get completely botched.
 Get it right, and the film just flows.
 It’s no coincidence that most Best Picture Oscar winners are also nominated for Best Editing — even if the academy regularly gets it wrong when it comes to the awards themselves.
 For our Best of 2017 series, we take a look at the five best examples of film editing from 2017.